sergueik/springboot_study/basic-chromium/README.md

   📄 HTML report
   📜 logs
   📈 metrics (Prometheus Pushgateway would fit nicely with your earlier experiments)

+### Advanced One Shot Health Test of Modern SPA

+Inspired by typical Payment Card Industry security test scenario

+one may add the Docker container hosting a regular Chrome browser to already existing application cluster (technical details vary betwewn Docker/Podman and Kubernetes (Helm) but the effect is the same).

+This container will serve as health probe.
+One can easily arrange the browser to load the subject application landing page (Headless mode or effectively display-less full X Windows environment - steps to setup these were well understood in Selenium domain.

+The React page launches Service Worker javascript code which typically performs some health check on the backend application resulting in the banner indicating if server is still loading.
+This is effectively a full scale integration test Ж

+### Technical Info

+Fiserv PEP+ (Post-Processing Electronic Payments or PEP+) is an industry-standard software platform used by banks and credit unions to process electronic payments through the Automated Clearing House (ACH) network.
+It automates sending and receiving funds, handles same-day settlement rules, and manages fraud protection.

 ### See Also

   * https://alpinelinux.org/releases/